-It is reasonable to assume that if you don’t perform the installation properly, the unit will not hold up.
-Literally.
-Make sure that the individual installing your industrial blower knows how to get the job done right.
+If you don’t perform the fan installation properly, you could run into problems.
+You will want to ensure that the individual installing your industrial blower has extensive experience.
 Here are a few things to look for in order to avoid potentially damaging problems:

 - Install your blower fan on a strong surface that will support the dead weight.
 Reinforced concrete is the preferred fan foundation.

 - Make sure the fan support is rigid in order to reduce & withstand any vibration levels.